Downtown Edmonton cultural facilities development as an example of "Transformational Projects Action Planning"

 Separately, the Pittsburgh Cultural Trust, a model example of managing multiple arts facilities across a district to foster cultural endeavors and revitalization, is looking to open a cinema in Downtown Pittsburgh ("Pittsburgh Cultural Trust considers movie theater on Sixth Street," Pittsburgh Business Times) to broaden the cultural offer there.

-Labels: capital improvements planning, civic assets, comprehensive planning/Master Planning, cultural planning, government oversight, public finance and spending, public realm framework, urban design/placemaking
+Labels: capital improvements planning, civic assets, comprehensive planning/Master Planning, cultural planning, public realm framework, Transformational Projects Action Planning, urban design/placemaking